Fix Blue Screen 0x0000007f (UNEXPECTED_KERNEL_MODE_TRAP)

 - Multiple hardware failures - Consider replacing the motherboard

-We encountered a case where a motherboard had failing memory controller.
-RAM tested fine in another PC but failed in this one.
-Replacing the motherboard fixed the issue.
+A failing motherboard memory controller can produce this pattern: RAM tests fine in another PC but fails in this one.
+In that case, replacing the motherboard fixes the issue.

-For more on other blue screen errors, Windows boot problems, update errors, activation issues, and Windows upgrade failures, check our related guides.
+For more on other blue screen errors and Windows boot problems, check our related guides.

 #Bottom Line